microsoft/appcenter-sdk-react-native/README.md

     using Microsoft.Azure.Mobile.Crashes;
     ```

 2. **Start the SDK:**  Mobile Center provides developers with two modules to get started – Analytics and Crashes.
-In order to use these modules, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
+In order to use these modules, you need to opt in for the module(s) that you'd like, meaning by default no module is started and you will have to explicitly call each of them when starting the SDK.

     **Xamarin.iOS**

     Open AppDelegate.cs file and add the `Start` API in FinishedLaunching() method

-    ```Xamarin
+    ```csharp
-    // MobileCenter.Start(getApplication(), "{Your App Secret}", Analytics.class, Crashes.class);
+    MobileCenter.Start("{Your App Secret}", typeof(Analytics), typeof(Crashes));
     ```

     **Xamarin.Android**

     Open MainActivity.cs file and add the `Start` API in OnCreate() method

-    ```Xamarin
+    ```csharp
-    // MobileCenter.Start(getApplication(), "{Your App Secret}", Analytics.class, Crashes.class);
+    MobileCenter.Start("{Your App Secret}", typeof(Analytics), typeof(Crashes));
     ```

     **Xamarin.Forms**

     Start SDK call is split into two methods for Xamarin.Forms.
 That's because you need two different AppSecrets - one for iOS and other for your Android app.
 Open App.xaml.cs file in your shared project and add the API below in the `App()` constructor.

-    ```Xamarin
+    ```csharp
     MobileCenter.Start(typeof(Analytics), typeof(Crashes));
     ```

     In the iOS project of the Forms app, open AppDelegate.cs and add the API in `FinishedLaunching()` method
-    ```Xamarin
+    ```csharp
     MobileCenter.Initialize("{Your iOS App Secret}");
     ```

     In the Droid project of the Forms app, open MainActivity.cs and add the API in `OnCreate()` method
-    ```Xamarin
+    ```csharp
     MobileCenter.Initialize("{Your Android App Secret}");
     ```

-    You can also copy paste the `start` method call from the Overview page on Mobile Center portal once your app is selected.
+    You can also copy paste the `Start` method call from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
 Make sure to replace {Your App Secret} text with the actual value for your application.

-    The example above shows how to use the `start()` method and include both the Analytics and Crashes module.
+    The example above shows how to use the `Start()` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
-Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.
+Also, the `Start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

 ## 5. Analytics APIs